DebrajGhose/DebrajGhose.github.io/_pages/about.md

- I am a PhD student in Computational Biology at Duke University in the Lew lab.
+I am a PhD student in the Computational Biology and Bioinformatics program at Duke University, and I am part of the Lew lab.
+My current research is focused on understanding how yeast sense spatial chemical gradients.
+To uncover the mechanistic basis for gradient sensing in yeast, I utilize a combination of genetics, confocal microscopy, and simulations of partial differential equations.

- In the lab, I use the budding yeast as a model organism to study gradient tracking in eukaryotic cells.
-Gradient tracking refers to the ability of a cell to move (chemotaxis) or grow (chemotropism) toward or away from a chemical source.